Philosophy and Guidelines

 Proposals should be submitted online and must include the following:

-- Full name, title, department, and email of applicant
+- Full name, title, school, and email of applicant

 - Course information (including number, title, size of enrollment, frequency of offering,